dekuNukem/duckyPad/getting_started.md

 * Press the `Save` button to save the changes to SD card.
 It might take a few seconds.

-* You can also press `Save as...` to make a backup somewhere else, select a empty folder!
+* You can also press `Save as...` to make a backup somewhere else, select a empty folder first!

 ### Run it!